rabbitboots/kevn/README.md

 ## kevn.table2Str

 Converts a table to a KEVN string.
 The output is unordered, comments are not supported, and all group names, keys and values must be strings.
-For more control over output, see *Writer Functions*.
+For more control over output, see *API: Writer Functions*.

 `local str = kevn.table2Str(tbl)`